Decoding The Adapter Pattern

 Benefits

-Easily switch between different services without major code refactoring.
+• Flexibility: Easily switch between services without extensive code refactoring.

-Maintain a consistent method of interaction, regardless of the underlying service.
+• Consistency: Maintain a uniform method of interaction, regardless of the underlying service.

 Comparison with Other Patterns